-Class placement occurs in the Spring in grade level meetings with staff and the Principal.
+Class placement\ occurs in the Spring in grade level meetings with staff and the Principal.
 As balance is important for the success of each classroom, many factors are considered: academic achievement, social and peer relationships, personality, girl/boy ratios, heterogeneous grouping, etc. Staff gives a great deal of thought and time in making placements.
 Because of their extensive experience with your child in school, staff are the most qualified to make this important school decision.

-Requests for specific teachers are not accepted; however, a parent input form outlining the needs of your child is accepted.
-These forms are available to all parents each Spring.
-Because class lists are developed in late Spring, parents must meet the deadline on this form to have their input considered.
+Requests for specific teachers are not accepted; however, parent input regarding the type of teaching style or learning environment your child best thrives under can be emailed to the principal in the spring for consideration.
+Because class lists are developed in late Spring, parents must email the principal in April to have their input considered.